Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 TODO: really need the better code formatting like https://squidfunk.github.io/mkdocs-material/reference/code-blocks/

+TODO: fix why opening summary block first time jumps

 # Linux Spelunking: How are processes loaded?
 How would I figure it out?

 Today we journey into Linux to discover how programs are loaded.
-Building new systems requires you to understand how the current system actually works—not how it works according to the documentation.
+To build new systems, you must understand how the current system actually works—not how the documentation claims it works.
-This post is meant for people who want to learn more about kernel internals but have been hesitating to dive in for themselves.
+This post is meant for people who want to learn more about kernel internals but have been hesitating to dive in for themselves;
-I am writing the post I wish I had when starting out.
+it's the post I wish I had when starting out.
 This article aims to convince you that kernel development is not intimidating.
 We will explore how to deal with ambiguity when researching something new.
-You will come out with an understanding of the exact actions Linux tkes to load a realistic program.
+You will come out with an understanding of the exact actions Linux takes to load a realistic program.
 Moreover, you will learn the tools to deconstruct any large program.

 > **Goal**: How does Linux load a program?